cyb3r-person/Rapid7/README.md

 # Rapid7
-Location use to storage scripts related to Rapid7 product maintenance or configuration.
+Location use to store scripts related to Rapid7 product maintenance or configuration.